ankitects/anki/docs/linux.md

 immediately to the next section.

-If Python 3.8 is not available in your distro, you can download it from python.org, compile it, and install in in /usr/local.
+If Python 3.8 is not available in your distro, you can download it from python.org, compile it, and install in /usr/local.

 Bazel does not look in /usr/local by default.
 If you've installed Python somewhere other than /usr/bin, you'll need to put the following into a file called user.bazelrc